DFHack/dfhack/Readme.rst

 :hive-crash: The hive code crashes if there are ungathered products in a hive without bees (bug 6368).
              This tweak prevents it by auto-gathering the products if this happens.

+:craft-age-wear: Fixes the behavior of crafted items wearing out over time (bug 6003).
+                 With this tweak, items made from cloth and leather will gain a level of wear every 20 years.

+:adamantine-cloth-wear: Prevents adamantine clothing from wearing out while being worn (bug 6481).

 fix-armory
 ----------